Issue 20-2, 2021

 KEYWORDS: spondyloarthrosis of the cervical spine, training with biofeedback, training equipment

-Acknowledgments: The study had no sponsorship
+FUNDING: The study had no sponsorship

-Conflict of interest:: The authors declare no apparent or potential conflicts of interest related to the publication of this article
+CONFLICT OF INTEREST: The authors declare no apparent or potential conflicts of interest related to the publication of this article

-For citation: Chesnikova E.I., Savelieva E.M., Vakulenko S.V., Eremushkin M.A., Yakovlev М.Y.
+FOR CITATION: Chesnikova E.I., Savelieva E.M., Vakulenko S.V., Eremushkin M.A., Yakovlev М.Y.
 Dumenko L.I.
 Application of David Spine Concept Equipment in Rehabilitation of Patients with the Cervical Spine Spondiloarthrosis.
 Bulletin of Rehabilitation Medicine.
 2021; 20 (2): 42-48. https://doi.org/10.38025/2078-1962-2021-20-2-42-48

-For correspondence: Ekaterina I. Chesnikova, e-mail: chesnikova@gmail.com
+Ekaterina I. Chesnikova, e-mail: chesnikova@gmail.com

 References: